sortileges/iw4cine/README.md

 <a href="https://github.com/sasseries/iw4-cine-mod/releases"><img src="https://img.shields.io/github/v/release/sasseries/iw4-cine-mod?label=Latest%20version&style=flat-square"></a>
 <a href="paypal.me/cxvl"><img src="https://img.shields.io/badge/Donate-Paypal-orange?style=flat-square"></a>

-This mod was designed for video editors who needs to create cinematic shots in the Multiplayer version of the game Call of Duty : Modern Warfare 2.
+This mod was designed for video editors who needs to create cinematics in the Multiplayer version of the game Call of Duty : Modern Warfare 2.

 It is not an external tool.
 This mod creates new variables (dvars) that executes a script when modified.
 This is not a game engine modification either.
 This is all done through scripting using GSC.